brookshelley/brookshelley/content/posts/2024-01-04-fave-albums.md

 ### Sit Down for Dinner - Blonde Redhead

+One of the best albums from Blonde Redhead in years.
+It reminded me why I love them.

 ### Desolation’s Flower - Ragana

 Ragana is still up there among my favorite metal bands, and this record captures the raw intensity of the duo well.